 Bordering the more expensive Dordogne region and sometimes known as “the land where time stood still”, the area has a real sense of community and remains relatively undiscovered by many British people.

-Known as “the land where time stood still”.
+The Limousin is sometimes known as “the land where time stood still”.

 Still the cheapest part of France it’s also absolutely beautiful with a fascinating history.
-You can still find plenty of charming small houses for less than €60,000 and if your budget stretches to around €170,000 you could afford a large four-bedroom house with land in many areas.
+You can still find plenty of charming small houses for less than €100,000 and if your budget stretches to around €170,000, you could afford a four-bedroom house with land in many areas.

-There are three departments in the Limousin: Creuse (23), Haute Vienne (87) and Correze (19).
+There are three departments in the Limousin: Creuse (23), Haute-Vienne (87) and Correze (19).
 Limoges is the largest town on the river Vienne and is easily accessible from both the north and south.
 It is renowned for its porcelain and its breed of cattle “Limousine”.
 It has a beautiful ancient centre where you can wander along the little cobbled streets and look up at the timber and stone houses, with plenty of charming restaurants and cafes lining the streets.

 Brive La Gaillarde is situated on the river Correze and also has a lovely historic centre as well as an airport, with regular flights to and from the UK.
 There is also Limoges airport with regular flights to and from Southampton.